dotknewt/ludus/README.md

     - windows_language_configuration
 ```

+Or add the contents of "templates\custom-template-files\post-boot-config.yml" to a postboot config for linux hosts

 # Tips & Tricks
 - Create an extra config file to use when running commands that require the admin interface (through ssh tunneling)
 - Create an alias for creating the SSH tunnel